 What Happens If An Obstacle Is Unavoidable?

-In the event of a storm at sea, cruise ships will do their best to take detours to avoid rough weather.
+Cruise ships will do their best to take detours to avoid rough weather in the event of a storm at sea.
 But sometimes, a storm comes on fast and hard, and the ship must rely on more than just its center of gravity to stay afloat.
 That’s where the design of the ship’s hull comes into play.

 Are Cruise Ships Failsafe?